Why Trump's Judicial Nominee Wendy Vitter Is Dangerous For Women's Health

 Advertisement

-Her extreme views have worried reproductive rights advocates, since federal courts are the first line of defense when groups fight anti-choice legislation.
+Her extreme views have worried reproductive rights advocates, since federal courts are the first line of defence when groups fight anti-choice legislation.

 "Vitter’s record of opposing women’s health and rights is far outside the mainstream," Dana Singiser, vice president of Public Policy and Government Affairs for Planned Parenthood, said in a statement to Refinery29.
 She added, "By promoting fake science and misinformation as fact, Wendy Vitter has proven that she doesn’t have the judgment needed for a lifetime seat on the federal bench."